qunash/circassian-ml/data/text/pile/README.md

-# Raw Pile Data
+# Raw Data Pile

-Description about the raw pile datasets.
+A pile into which dirty data is collected before it is cleaned and sorted into categories.